Law and development in Africa

 On successful completion of the course a student should be able to:

-- undertake critical research on the relationship between law, development and society and what contribution legal theory and institutions can make towards the quest for socio-economic development in Africa
+4. undertake further critical research on the relationship between law, development and society and what contribution legal theory and institutions can make towards the quest for socio-economic development in Africa

 - Adelman, S., & Paliwala, A., Law and Crisis in the Third World (1993) Hans Zell Publishers